Foursquare founder Dennis Crowley steps back from the company – TechCrunch

 Crowley mentions two reasons why he’s leaving now.
 According to him, the company is doing well, and he’s been working on the same thing for 12 years already.

-“Foursquare hasn’t just found its way… it leads the way.
-I used to say that my goal was to make the name ‘Foursquare’ synonymous with ‘innovation in contextual aware computing’… And, here in 2021, we’ve built the tools and frameworks that can make that so,” Crowley writes in a blog post.
+“Foursquare hasn’t just found its way … it leads the way.
+I used to say that my goal was to make the name ‘Foursquare’ synonymous with ‘innovation in contextual aware computing’ … And, here in 2021, we’ve built the tools and frameworks that can make that so,” Crowley writes in a blog post.

 “Also, 12 years is a lot of time.
 I have lots of things I still want to build — many of which don’t fit neatly into the Foursquare of 2021 (and, hey fellow founder, it’s fine to feel this way!),” he adds.
 He’s also going to spend some well-deserved time with his family.